Sukii/OnContradictions/README.md

 Or to put in simply, when we scale the Cantor set by 3, we get two Cantor sets, i.e.,

-3 D = 2
+3^D = 2

-where 0 < D < 1 is the scaling dimension of the Cantor set and from this relation we obtain D = log 2/ log 3 ≈ 0.63.
+where 0 < D < 1 is the scaling dimension of the Cantor set and from this relation we obtain D = log2/log3 ≈ 0.63.
-For example, we can see that natural numbers are 0-dimensional points in Euclidean space that don’t scale, while [0,1] scales linearly, a two- dimensional square scales quadratically and, a cube grows to the cubic power etc.
-We can also prove easily that the Cantor set is uncountable.
+For example, we can see that natural numbers are 0-dimensional points in Euclidean space that don’t scale, while [0,1] scales linearly, a two- dimensional square scales quadratically and, a cube grows to the cubic power etc. We can also prove easily that the Cantor set is uncountable.
 Consider the ternary representation of a real number in (0,1), i.e.,

 x = 0.0102201 ···

-The points in the Cantor sets will not have digit “1” in them, i.e., say,
+The points in the Cantor sets will not have digit "1" in them, i.e., say,

 x = 0.002022002 ···

-This may seem erroneous as 0.1 ∈ C , but it should be noted that in the ternary representation, 0.1 = 0.0222 ..., so there is an equivalent ternary representation without the digit “1” and which is what we will pursue as the ternary representation in this article.
+This may seem erroneous as 0.1 ∈ C , but it should be noted that in the ternary representation, 0.1 = 0.0222 ..., so there is an equivalent ternary representation without the digit "1" and which is what we will pursue as the ternary representation in this article.
 Similar to the proof involving binary representation of real numbers we can show that the Cantor set, C , is uncountable.
 Using a similar procedure we can also show that,

-#(C) = 2^א
+#(C) = 2^&aleph;

 One then wonders how this is a counter example to the continuum hypothesis?
 The answer lies not in counting bananas but weighing bananas, as there is more geometric information in the Cantor set that is lost in counting rather than weighing them.
 It is this extra geometric information that is captured by the scaling dimension, which distinguishes it as a fractal object existing between 0-dimension and 1-dimension.